VW Parts — Richard Davies

-Richard Davies is the founder of OE Vee Dub.
-He wrote this fantastic detailed information on how to correctly purchase VW parts.
-In case you didn’t know, OE Vee Dub was acquired by Mid America.
+Richard Davies wrote this fantastic detailed information on how to correctly purchase VW parts.
 I did some heavy internet archive wayback searching and happened to find cached portions of the no longer live OE Vee Dub site.
 Luckily, I was able to piece this information back together.

 OE: Original Equipment.
 This denotes the part was manufactured by one of the many suppliers of parts to assemble your vehicle on the production line.
 The part will be as good as any item carrying the VW Logo.
 Examples: ATE and FAG make Brake hydraulics, master cylinders, wheel cylinders, calipers, etc for VW.
 Bosch makes many of the electrical components; Zimmermann makes brake rotors and drums; Pagid and Jurid make brake pad and shoes; LUK and Sachs make Clutches; Pierburg makes fuel injection parts.
 Boge and Sachs make Shock Absorbers; Mahle and Kolbenschmidt make engine parts and so on… There are hundreds more OE Suppliers to the Volkswagen Audi Group.